 Your Chromebook is now perfectly disinfected and clean – like new!

-Check out our free infographic with handy step-by-step instructions to share with all your collegues:Download here
+Get the free infographic with illustrated step-by-step instructions to print out or share with colleagues:Download here